1839 New Jersey gubernatorial election

-The 1839 New Jersey gubernatorial election was held on 25 October 1839 in order to elect the governor of New Jersey.
-Incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly as he ran unopposed.
+The 1839 New Jersey gubernatorial election was held on October 25, 1839, in order to elect the governor of New Jersey.
+Incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly.

 General election

-On election day, 25 October 1839, incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly as he ran unopposed, thereby retaining Whig control over the office of governor.
+On election day, October 25, 1839, incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly thereby retaining Whig control over the office of governor.
 Pennington was sworn in for his third term that same day.